-- 7.3 Quality Based Selection Process: - Request for Proposals document: prepare using the Bank's Standard Request for Proposals document; - Proposal preparation period: the Borrower shall allow sufficient time for the firms to prepare their Proposals depending on the nature and complexity of the assignment; - c.
-Letter of invitation to submit Proposals: the Borrower's shall issue the letter of invitation to submit Proposals along with the request for proposals document to all the Shortlisted firms: - d.
-Clarifications and addenda: shall meet the requirements of Paragraphs 5.31 and 5.32 (Clarification of Procurement Documents); - e.
-Proposal Submission: the Borrower shall choose between the following two (2) alternatives: - the technical and financial Proposals shall be submitted at the same time in two (2) separate and sealed envelopes; or - ii. only the technical Proposal shall be submitted and after evaluating the technical Proposals, the Borrower shall request the firm with the highest ranked technical Proposal to submit a detailed financial Proposal for negotiations; - f.
+- 7.3 Quality Based Selection Process: - a.
+Request for Proposals document: prepare using the Bank's Standard Request for Proposals document; - b.
+Proposal preparation period: the Borrower shall allow sufficient time for the firms to prepare their Proposals depending on the nature and complexity of the assignment; - Letter of invitation to submit Proposals: the Borrower's shall issue the letter of invitation to submit Proposals along with the request for proposals document to all the Shortlisted firms; - d.
+Clarifications and addenda: shall meet the requirements of Paragraphs 5.31 and 5.32 (Clarification of Procurement Documents);

+- e.
+Proposal Submission: the Borrower shall choose between the following two (2) alternatives: - i. the technical and financial Proposals shall be submitted at the same time in two (2) separate and sealed envelopes; or - ii. only the technical Proposal shall be submitted and after evaluating the technical Proposals, the Borrower shall request the firm with the highest ranked technical Proposal to submit a detailed financial Proposal for negotiations; - f.
 Technical Proposal opening: in accordance with the requirements of Paragraphs 5.40 to 5.48 (Bid/Proposal Opening), as applicable, the Borrower shall conduct the opening of only the technical Proposals received by the deadline for the submission of Proposals; - g.
-Evaluation of Technical Proposals: the evaluation of the technical Proposals shall be in accordance with the evaluation criteria specified in the request for proposals document: - h.
+Evaluation of Technical Proposals: the evaluation of the technical Proposals shall be in accordance with the Evaluation Criteria specified in the request for proposals document; - h.
 Communications of Results: the Borrower shall: - notify the consulting firm that has the highest score for the technical Proposal as to when the financial Proposal shall be opened or when to submit the financial Proposal; and - ii. simultaneously inform the other firms who submitted Proposals of their technical scores and that their technical Proposal has not been evaluated as the highest ranked; - i.
 Financial Proposals Opening: (if technical and financial Proposals have been submitted): - i.
-Financial Proposals shall not be opened earlier than seven (7) Business Days from the communication of technical evaluation results to the consulting firms;

-- ii. the Borrower shall conduct the opening of the financial Proposal of the consulting firm with the highest ranking technical Proposal in the presence of the firms who submitted Proposals and wish to attend; and - iii. the Borrower shall prepare the minutes of the public opening and a copy of this record shall be promptly sent to all consulting firms who submitted Proposals. - j.
+Financial Proposals shall be opened as specified in Paragraph 5.40; - ii. the Borrower shall conduct the opening of the financial Proposal of the consulting firm with the highest ranking technical Proposal in the presence of the firms who submitted Proposals and wish to attend; and - iii. the Borrower shall prepare the minutes of the public opening and a copy of this record shall be promptly sent to all consulting firms who submitted Proposals. - j.
 Financial Proposals Opening (if only technical Proposal was initially invited): - i.
-Invitation to the highest technically evaluated firm to submit financial Proposals shall not be earlier than seven (7) Business Days from the communication of technical evaluation results to the Consultants; and - ii.
+Invitation to the highest technically evaluated firm to submit financial Proposals shall not be earlier than the period specified in Paragraph 5.40; and - ii.
 Negotiate the financial Proposal submitted by the highest technically evaluated firm. - k.
-Evaluation of Financial Proposals and Negotiations: the Borrower shall evaluate the financial Proposal and negotiate the final contract; - l.
-Notification of Intention to Award and Standstill Period: as per Paragraphs 5.75 to 5.77 (Notification of Intention to Award); - m.
+Evaluation of Financial Proposals and Negotiations: the Borrower shall evaluate the financial Proposal and negotiate the final contract; - Notification of Intention to Award and Standstill Period: as per Paragraphs 5.75 to 5.77 (Notification of Intention to Award); - m.
 Award of Contract and Publication of Contract Award: the Borrower shall publish the contract award information in its website of free access if available, or in at least one newspaper of national circulation in the Borrower's country, or in the official gazette, and on UNDB online, and inform directly to firms that submitted Proposals.
 The Borrower shall implement a Standstill Period in accordance with Paragraphs 5.78 to 5.80 (Standstill Period); and - n.
 Debriefing: as per Paragraphs 5.81 to 5.87 (Debriefing by the Borrower).